corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.1.0 Flagged as compatible with Stellaris version 3.4 "Cepheus" - no actual changes
 * 1.2.0 Flagged as compatible with Stellaris version 3.6 "Orion" - no actual changes
 * 1.3.0 Add a compatibility trigger for other mods to check whether this one is active
+* 1.4.0 Flagged as compatible with Stellaris version 3.7 "Canis Minor" - no actual changes

 ## Source Code